A Guide to Successful Marketing for Nonprofits

 No two organizations are the same, and your marketing plan will need to be customized for your strategic plan and mission.
-But there are tools to help you get started and make your planning process easier.
+There are tools to help you get started and to make your planning process easier.
 Yodelpop's nonprofit marketing plan template can be downloaded as an MS Word/Google Doc or as a PDF.
 It provides a road map for planning many of the essential nonprofit marketing activities.

 2. Dust off your strategic plan and define your goals.